Now Accepting Clients for Online (Virtual) Therapy

 “I just want them to eat and be okay again.”

-I specialize in helping parents and families understand what’s happening beneath the surface, why eating disorders develop, what keeps them going, and how you can best support recovery at home.
-Together, we’ll explore evidence-based strategies that bring calm, clarity, and communication back into your relationship with your teen.
+I specialize in helping parents and families understand why eating disorders develop, what keeps them going, and how you can best support recovery with steadiness and compassion.
+Together, we’ll explore approaches that bring calm, clarity, and communication back into your relationship with your teen.

 You’ll learn how to: